Hula Valley: Return of Hula painted frog

 In November 2011 the Hula painted frog, classified as extinct since 1996 by the IUCN as a result of the marsh drainage, reappeared to park patrollers in HaHula.
 The reappearance was confirmed by the Israel Nature and Parks Authority.
 Since the discovery of the first specimen at least ten more have been found, all in the same area.
 The IUCN has accordingly reclassified the species as critically endangered.

 Archaeology

-Archaeological findings in 2009 show that the hominids who inhabited the area exploited Lake Hula fish.
-Analysis of the fish remains recovered from the archaeological site of Gesher Benot Ya'aqov (GBY) has shown that they exploited a wide range of fish including catfish, tilapia and carp.
+Archaeological findings from 2009 indicate that hominids inhabiting the area exploited the fish of Lake Hula.
+Analysis of the fish remains recovered from the archaeological site of the Daughters of Jacob Bridge has shown that they exploited a wide range of fish, including catfish, tilapia and carp.
 Some of the carp were over a meter long.
 Tools to light fires and crack nuts were also discovered at the site.

 Cultural references

 In December 2007 Israel issued a set of three stamps featuring the Hula nature reserve.

+In 2014, as the last of a planned three-year series of Nature Views coins, Israel commemorated the 50th anniversary of the Hula nature preserve with silver 1 new sheqel and 2 new sheqalim, and gold 10 new sheqalim.
+These portray a crane with aquatic plants.